-ICI conducts the Mutual Fund Shareholder Tracking Survey each spring to gather information on the demographic and financial characteristics of mutual fund-owning households in the United States.
-The most recent survey was conducted in May 2013 and was based on a sample of 4,001 U.S. households selected by random digit dialing, of which 1,853 households, or 46.3 percent, owned mutual funds.
-All interviews were conducted over the telephone with the member of the household who was the sole or co-decisionmaker most knowledgeable about the household's savings and investments.
-The standard error for the 2013 sample of households is ± 1.6 percentage points at the 95 percent confidence level.
+ICI conducts the Annual Mutual Fund Shareholder Tracking Survey each year to gather information on the demographic and financial characteristics of mutual fund-owning households in the United States.
+The most recent survey was conducted from May to July 2014 and was based on a dual frame telephone sample of 6,003 U.S. households.
+Of these, 3,000 households were from a landline random digit dial (RDD) frame and 3,003 households were from a cell phone RDD frame.
+Of the households contacted, 2,599 (43.3 percent) owned mutual funds.
+All interviews were conducted over the telephone with the member of the household who was either the sole or the co-decisionmaker most knowledgeable about the household's savings and investments.
+The standard error for the 2014 sample of households is ± 1.3 percentage points at the 95 percent confidence level.